 Camp Australia operates the Out of School Hours care program for students at Skye Primary School.
 This program operates Monday to Friday from 6:45am to 8:50am and 3:15pm to 6:30pm.
 All information including booking, account setup and payments can be made via the website at www.campaustralia.com.au or by contacting the customer care line on 1 300 105 343.
 Please note that the school does not process or handle any administration associated with OSHC program, all inquiries must be made directly to Camp Australia directly..

-Coming Soon: New Vacation Care Program at Skye Primary School
+Vacation Care Program at Skye Primary School

-Camp Australia will deliver a tailored vacation care program that is focused on bringing out the very best in kids.
+Camp Australia delivers a tailored vacation care program that is focused on bringing out the very best in kids.
 The program combines active games with structured and unstructured play, quiet time and a healthy snack.
 Every day is an adventure led by enthusiastic and experienced Camp Australia educators who are on a mission to make kids smile.

-Get 50% or more off daily program costs with the Child Care Benefit and Rebate.
 Almost all Australia families are eligible.
 For more information on rebates & to find out what you are entitled to, contact the Family Assistance on 13 61 50.

 If you have any further questions, you can call Camp Australia’s friendly Customer Service Team from Monday to Friday (8:00am-6:00pm AEST) on 1300 105 343.

 Skye Primary School has a ‘Dress Code’ policy and we ask that our community support this by ensuring their child is in school uniform every school day.
 The uniform can be purchased from PSW.
 The school logo features on our polo shirts and jumpers which is important in establishing a strong sense of school identity and pride.
 The school colours are navy and sky blue with many different clothing options available to cater to the various seasonal needs and preferences of students.